kelvin-martin/woad/README.md

 'encoding'     The encoding (string) used for saving the message to the
                sink.
 Valid encodings are Node's encoder string. e.g. 'ascii', 'utf8', 'hex'  etc.
-'msg_length'   The length of the message recorded.
-Messages longer
+'msg_length'   The length (number) of the message recorded.
+Messages
-               than 'msg_length' are truncated.
+               longer than 'msg_length' are truncated.
+The date, time and level are not taken into account only the message.
 'format'       A format (string) that specifies what information is
                recorded along wth the message.
 The complete format string is 'DTL' which means 'D=date T=time L=level'.
-'level'        The level number to use to filter messages recorded to
+'level'        The level (number) to use to filter messages recorded to
                that sink. level is one of woads level definitions.
                The level for the sink can be changed using setlevel() 'log_state'    The state (boolean) of the logging for that sink.
                This state can be set to on (true) or off (false) using stop() or resume().
-'callback'     A callback function which is called when a message is
+'callback'     A callback (function) which is called when a message is
                written to the sink.
 The callback will take a standard node error object which will be null if successful or error details if an error occured during the write.